 She is dark, real dark.
 As she glides between genders on the sultry ‘Tennessee’ you realise she is navigating the grey zone of free will in a messy relationship.
 “But of all the little ways I’ve found to hurt myself / Well you might be my favourite one of all.”
 And on ‘Dark Turn Of Mind’ you realise it’s not just about depression but also the abuse that preceded it.

 Live, her songs have a weird way of making sadness feel like bliss.
-And death, oh death, doesn’t it sound divine?
-The cliché “I could die happy” is turned around because multiple times tonight I feel I could die sad and that would be OK too.
-It’s one of the most liberating revelations I’ve had at a gig and I feel grateful to her for gifting it.
+Of making even death sound divine.
+The cliché “I could die happy” is flipped because multiple times tonight I feel I could die sad and that would be OK too.
+It’s one of the most liberating revelations I’ve ever had at a gig.